haidar1337/flutter-coffee-reviews/README.md

 For the time being, There is no criteria for PRs, and any pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+*You can contact me at haidar.abugurain@gmail.com for inquiries or suggestions*